Medicare Part B

 How do I get Medicare Part B?

-- General Enrollment Period (GEP): This occurs from January 1 to March 31 annually.
-If you enroll in Part B during a General Enrollment Period, your coverage will go into effect on July 1 of the year in which you signed up.
-Your Medicare Part B premium may see a 10% increase for every 12 month period that you could have had Medicare Part B, but elected not take it.
+- General Enrollment Period (GEP): If you missed your Initial Enrollment Period, you can also enroll in Medicare Part B during this period, which occurs from January 1 to March 31 annually.
+If you enroll in Medicare Part B during the General Enrollment Period, your coverage will go into effect on July 1 of the year that you signed up.
+If you didn't enroll in Medicare Part B when you were first eligible, you may have to pay a late-enrollment penalty, and your Medicare Part B premium may be 10% higher for every 12-month period that you could have had Medicare Part B, but decided not to get it.

 - Special Enrollment Period (SEP): You may opt to delay your Medicare Part B enrollment if you or your spouse are working and have group health coverage based on current employment.
 When you or your spouse retires and you lose your group health coverage, you will be given a Special Enrollment Period to enroll in Medicare Part B. The Special Enrollment Period is the eight-month period following the month when the employer coverage ends or you stop working (whichever happens first).
 You can enroll any time you and your spouse remain covered by the group health plan or during the Special Enrollment Period.

 You can enroll in Medicare Part B through Social Security in the following ways:

 - Online at SSA.gov.
 If you're not yet ready to apply for retirement benefits, you can apply for Medicare only.

 - In-person at a local Social Security office.

 - By calling Social Security at 1-800-772-1213.
 TTY users can call 1-800-325-0778.
 Social Security representatives are available Monday through Friday, from 7AM to 7PM.